leepwk/SearchOp/README.md

 - Server side validation of data input using FluentValidation
 - Speech to text implementation on the UI
 - Load search engine terms and conditions to check whether scraping is allowed or not
-- Additional SearchAPI scraper implementation
+- Additional SearchAPI scraper implementation for Google
 - Entity Framework for robust datastore processing

 ## Tech Stack